 Diary: 2nd August 2014

 Standing in the shower, I let the hot jets of steaming water wash over me.
-I could hear Bren playing his guitar from where he was sitting at the foot of our bed.
+I could hear Bren playing his guitar from where he sat at the foot of our bed.
 It was one of his favourite ways to pass the time.

 “What’s that your playing?”
 I yelled.
 No answer.